Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ![ProGANs smoothing]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/proGANs_smoothing.jpg){:height="auto" width="400px" .center-image}
 {: .img-caption}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of just adding a new layer directly, it's added on small linear steps controled by α.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of just adding a new layer directly, it's added on small linear steps controlled by α.
 Let's see what happens in the generator.
 At the beginning, when α = 0, nothing changes.
 All the contribution of the output is from the previous low-resolution layer (16x16).
 Then, as α is increased, the new layer (32x32) will start getting its weights adjusted through backpropagation.
 By the end, α will be equal to 1, meaning that we can totally drop the "shortcut" used to skip the 32x32 layer.
 The same happens to the discriminator, but the other way around: instead of making the image larger, we make it smaller.